andytimm/oldwebsite/_posts/2018-05-11-maxentropynormal.md

 This principle, then, is about epistemic modesty.
 We can want to choose the distribution that meets our constraints, and assumes as little additional information as possible.

-The Normal Distribution
+## The Normal Distribution
----
 Once you specify a variance $$ \sigma^{2} $$, and that the distribution be supported on the reals from $$ (- \infty, \infty) $$, the normal distribution is the maximum entropy distribution!
 [Thomas Lumley](http://notstatschat.tumblr.com/post/146886495511/how-do-we-prove-the-central-limit-theorem) calls this a "a precise characterization of the normal's boringness".
 In our mental image of the CLT at work then, we're approaching the normal because of it's generic-ness, it's lack of information.
 If we were mixing colors, the normal would be a nondescript grey.

 In one sense, this result may be counter intuitive.
 As statisticians, when we find out that a distribution we're working with is roughly normal, we tend to feel like we have a lot to work with.
 Many of our favorite tools like maximum likelihood will work well, and we have straightforward ways to estimate most quantities of interest.
 However, this result illustrates a subtle point: ease of use and information content aren't the same thing.

-If you found this use of information theory improved your intuition for probability and want more, here are some suggestions for further reading:
+If you found this use of information theory improved your intuition for probability and want more, here are some suggestions for further reading-

+## Resources:
 * If you're wondering how we actually prove that the normal is the maximum entropy distribution for a specified variance, there's a self-contained proof in section [19.4.2 of Deep Learning](http://www.deeplearningbook.org/contents/inference.html).
 I excluded it in this post because it required a lot of extra math, and didn't add much to the intuitive point I was trying to show.
 * [Chris Olah's Visual Information Theory](http://colah.github.io/posts/2015-09-Visual-Information/) is a great introduction to the information compression and distribution comparison parts of information theory.